Broad Experience Gives Iger the Disney Touch

 While he thought a musical police television drama could be a winner, viewers were unimpressed.
 Cop Rock was canned and landed on TV Guide’s List of the 50 Worst TV Shows of All Time in 2002.
 And this year’s animated sci-fi adventure movie Mars Needs Moms was “one of the biggest failures we ever had from a bottom line perspective,” Iger admits.

 Outside the movie and TV arena, Disney’s 2007 foray into the highly competitive mobile phone industry also flopped.
 “I have been in the business so long that there have been a lot of things that I’ve been responsible for that just haven’t worked,” he said.
 “Fortunately, I guess there have been more successes than failures, or otherwise I wouldn’t be here.”

-Resilience when things go bad is a major trait of an effective leader, Iger told a Stanford Graduate School of Business audience on May 24.
-He described his four decades in the media business and the many challenges he has faced since 2005 when he became president and chief executive officer of Disney, the world's largest media conglomerate.
+Resilience when things go bad is a major trait of an effective leader, Iger told a Stanford GSB audience on May 24.
+He described his four decades in the media business and the many challenges he has faced since 2005 when he became president and chief executive officer of Disney, the world’s largest media conglomerate.

 But Iger focused on shoring up the company’s culture by giving managers throughout the highly diversified $38 billion company a green light to make independent decisions - from approving the opening of new Disney Store locations to embracing new technology and taking creative risks.

 “The first thing I set out to do was to start trusting people again.
 That becomes important when you are managing the creative process,” he said.
 “If you start micro-managing or centralizing the management of creativity, you — destroy creative passion and vision.”